Patient education: Psoriatic arthritis (Beyond the Basics)

 PSORIATIC ARTHRITIS DIAGNOSIS

 Healthcare providers diagnose psoriatic arthritis by obtaining the medical history, performing a physical examination, and taking x-rays of the joints to check for inflammation.
 Blood tests or joint fluid tests may be done to rule out other diseases, such as rheumatoid arthritis and gout.

 In some cases, a magnetic resonance imaging test (MRI) may be used to detect joint and soft-tissue inflammation that cannot be seen on x-rays.
 Because psoriatic arthritis may be associated with a loss in bone mineral density, tests may also be used to determine if you are at risk for osteoporosis or have an increased risk of bone fractures.
 (See "Patient information: Bone density testing (Beyond the Basics)".)

-Psoriatic arthritis may be confused with other forms of arthritis, such as rheumatoid arthritis.
-However, the skin lesions, nail problems, and specific patterns of inflammation mean that it is usually possible to definitively distinguish psoriatic arthritis from other forms of inflammatory arthritis.
+Psoriatic arthritis may be confused with other forms of arthritis, such as rheumatoid arthritis and, occasionally, osteoarthritis.
+However, the skin lesions, nail problems, and specific patterns of inflammation observed in psoriatic arthritis allow clinicians to differentiate it from other forms of inflammatory arthritis.